-Seven University of Scranton students have been recognized as AmeriCorps Scholars in Service to Pennsylvania for the 2012-2013 academic year.
-Each scholar volunteers primarily with one or two area nonprofit organizations and commits to completing 300 or 450 hours of individual service in the community during the academic year.
+Nine University of Scranton students have been recognized as AmeriCorps Scholars in Service to Pennsylvania for the 2011-2012 academic year.
+The award honors students who have committed to complete 300 or 450 hours of individual service in the community during the academic year.

 Scranton students receiving the Scholars in Service to Pennsylvania Award are: Robert Cermignano ’14 of Ardmore; Gina-Lou Desplantes ’13 of Port Jervis, N.Y.; Michelle Dougherty ’14 of Exton; Nora Henry ’14 of Quincy, Mass.; Kady Luchetti ’12 of Plains; Kendrick Monestime ’12 of West Orange, N.J.; Timothy Plamondon ’14 of Blue Bell; Alyssa Thorley ’13 of Bethlehem; and Michael Wiencek ’12 of Fleetwood.

 This is the fourth consecutive year that University of Scranton students have been honored with this recognition.

 In addition to each student working with one or two area nonprofit organizations throughout the year, the students also assist with numerous campus-wide service opportunities organized by the University’s Community Outreach Office that benefit area residents in need, including Safe Trick or Treat in the residence halls, the Thanksgiving food drive, and Christmas gift drives, among others.

 The Scholars in Service to Pennsylvania program is a statewide effort to build quality service programs, enhance relationships between college campuses and local communities, and offer Pennsylvania college students an opportunity to serve.
 Students who complete 300 or 450 hours of service receive an educational award from AmeriCorps at the end of their term.